 of field research and researchers across range countries.

-PICA has, since 2016, financially supported projects in Nepal, Mongolia, Kazakhstan, Uzbekistan and Kyrgyzstan.
-New projects are also being reviewed for Bhutan and Pakistan.
+Since 2016 PICA has financially supported projects across many of the Pallas’s cat range countries, including Nepal, Mongolia, Kazakhstan, Uzbekistan, Kyrgyzstan, Bhutan and Pakistan.
+More recently we have also established a Small Grant Programme, which aims to supports projects across range countries that address the priority conservation needs of the Pallas’s cat, as identified in the Pallas’s cat Conservation Strategy.
+Launched in 2020, the programme has awarded funding to several projects, with current projects active in Pakistan, Kazakhstan, Iran, Bhutan, Turkmenistan, and Nepal.
 As part of these relationships PICA receives updates, data, images and videos from field projects which are shared once again through the Zoo community with staff, members and zoo visitors.
-It is this process of collaboration, support and sharing which enables the 360 o approach.
+It is this process of collaboration, support and sharing which enables the 360⁰ approach.

 We also continue to work closely with the MWG (Manul Working Group)- for more information on the working group or ongoing projects please visit www.savemanul.org.